seacaster/valmyria-public/class-features.md

 - No flying speed, but swimming speed OK
 - Wild Shape attacks count as magical for overcoming resistance/immunity

+### Wild Companion (Tasha's)

+- As an **action**, you can cast Find Familiar without material components by expending a use of Wild Shape
+- The familiar is a fey instead of a beast, and it disappears after 3 hours (druid level / 2).

 ## Feats

 ### Chef